Learn Top Five

 Easy Methods

-Use blackout curtains to reduce the amount of artificial street light entering your bedroom.
-I recommend these options, which are not only good for blocking light, but are also safer from a material health perspective.
+• Use blackout curtains to reduce the amount of artificial street light entering your bedroom.
+I recommend these options, which are not only good for blocking light, but are also safer from a material health perspective — most other conventional blackout curtains are made with PVC or other plastics that can off-gas in the heat of the sun.

 Bonus Methods

-Use healthy light bulbs throughout the day — full-spectrum ones in the morning, amber ones in the evening, and no-blue or red ones at night.
-See what I mean here.
+• Use healthy light bulbs throughout the day — full-spectrum ones in the morning, amber ones in the evening, and no-blue or red ones at night.
+See the ones I recommend here.